glorie-git/robo/README.md

 ## How to Play?
 Make sure you have followed the steps in [Installation](#installation) To run the game open the terminal and run *npm run dev*

-## Build Status
-This basically explains the current build status of the project.
-If there is a bug /error which needs addressing.
-This is done so for two different reasons The user understands that this is an issue and does not spend more time figuring if it was a mistake on their part.A developer who is familiar with the issue can suggest some solutions directly without going through the whole code.

 ## Bugs
 1. None so far.